-Sea Wasp is a remotely-operated vehicle (ROC) built by Saab to counter underwater improvised explosive devices (IEDs).
+Sea Wasp is a remotely-operated vehicle (ROV) built by Saab to counter underwater improvised explosive devices (IEDs).
 It was designed based on the inputs from the US Underwater Hazardous Device Team.

-The Sea Wasp ROV was unveiled by Saab in May 2016 during the Navy League’s Sea-Air-Space Exposition.
+The Sea Wasp was unveiled by Saab in May 2016 during the Navy League’s Sea-Air-Space Exposition.
 The ROV is a cost-effective and safe underwater solution for ordnance disposal.
-It can identify, relocate and neutralise IEDs placed in confined areas under water, ports and harbours.
+It can identify, relocate and neutralise IEDs placed in confined areas, underwater, ports and harbours.

-Saab, in collaboration with the Combating Terrorism Technical Support Office (CTTSO), delivered three Sea Wasp prototypes to the US Navy EOD Group 2, the FBI Counter-IED Unit, and Counter-Terrorist Operations Maritime Response Unit of the South Carolina Law Enforcement Division for training, testing and evaluation of the vehicles.
+In collaboration with the Combating Terrorism Technical Support Office (CTTSO), Saab delivered three prototypes to the US Navy Explosive Ordnance Disposal (EOD) Group Two, the FBI Counter-IED Unit, and Counter-Terrorist Operations Maritime Response Unit of the South Carolina Law Enforcement Division for training, testing and evaluation of the vehicles.

 The Sea Wasp ROV is based on the Saab Seaeye range of commercial ROVs.
 The modular design allows the vessel to be configured to meet mission-specific needs.

-The complete system is made up of a vehicle, generator, pilot station, hand winch and a power supply unit.
-The vehicle measures 1.7m-long, 0.5m-wide and 0.4m-high and weighs approximately 90kg.
+The complete system is made up of a vehicle, generator, pilot station, hand winch and power supply unit.
+The vehicle measures 1.7m long, 0.5m wide and 0.4m high, while its weight is approximately 90kg.

-The Sea Wasp system accommodates a state-of-the-art sensor suite integrating a wide-band, multi-beam, forward looking sonar, along with LED lights and a colour pan tilt camera with 2X optical zoom.
-The ROV can be fitted with additional sensors depending on the mission requirements.
+The Sea Wasp system accommodates a state-of-the-art sensor suite integrating a wide-band, multi-beam, forward-looking sonar, along with LED lights and colour pan-tilt camera with 2x optical zoom.
+The ROV can be fitted with additional sensors depending on mission requirements.

 The man-portable vehicle is operated by a team of two members and can be controlled by an operator console using a fibre optic tether cable.
-The control console of Sea Wasp can be positioned aboard a support vessel or a control vehicle onshore.
+The control console of the Sea Wasp can be positioned on board a support vessel or onshore control vehicle.
 The fibre optic cable also supplies power to the ROV subsystems.

-The doppler velocity log (DVL) and internal measurement unit (IMU) aboard the ROV create transmit specific way points for accurate way point navigation.
+The doppler velocity log (DVL) and internal measurement unit (IMU) on board the ROV create and transmit specific waypoints for accurate waypoint navigation.

 The ROV has a maximum operating depth of 60m and can perform missions in harsh shallow water environments and tidal streams of harbours.

-The system can be carried over land in a light support vehicle and can be deployed from surface support vessels, vessels of opportunity (VOO), rigid-hulled inflatable boats (RHIBs) and work boats.
+The system can be carried overland in a light support vehicle and deployed from surface support vessels, vessels of opportunity (VOO), rigid-hulled inflatable boats (RHIBs), and workboats.